The Millionaire of Otto Steiger

 The Millionaire machine of Steiger/Egli (Courtesy of Mr. John Wolf)

 Steiger's design was taken up by his fiend—the engineer Hans W. Egli (1862–1923) from Zurich (see the nearby photo), who made numerous changes and improvements as he developed the machine for production.
 The machine was produced by his company H. W. Egli, A. G., Zurich, beginning in 1895, under the name Millionaire (Millionär in german).
-By the early 1900s, two thousand were in use, and the last of 4655 Millionaire machines was sold in 1935.
+By the early 1900s, 2000 macines were in use, and the last of 4655 Millionaires was sold in 1935.
 The American agent for the Millionaire was William Morschhauser of New York.
 Advertising from 1913 claims that the United States government had purchased over 100 Millionaire calculators.
 Although the Millionaire was developed for business calculations, scientists also found it very useful, and government agencies became the prime customers.